Column01/Simple-Chatbot/README.md

 - Currently support game response placeholders:
 	- `{username}`, `{command}`, `{reward}` and for cooldown remainders: `{minutes}` , `{seconds}`

+If you recieve and error regarding config settings (error has something like `settings[something][something][etc...]` in it) that means you need to update your config.
+Just move your existing one out of the folder, run the bot to generate a new one, and replace responses and bot details as needed.
+This rarely happens (only happens when a new game is added.)

 ## How to Run
 - Add them directly to your system site packages or Create a virtualenv with the dependencies fulfilled and then activate that venv.
 - Run the chatbot `python chatbot.py`